-This controller is shipped with parameters set for commercial rice cooker.
-You can try to use this setting for other cooking device also because the setting it suitable for a typical slow response and balanced system.
+This controller is shipped with the system parameters set for the Bradley Smoker.
+The user should not need to change these parameters.
 If you feel the performance is not ideal, you can try to use the recommended PID parameters listed in Table 1.
-These are the parameter we obtain from tuning the system manually.
+These are the parameters we obtained from tuning the system manually.
 Fig 5 shows how to change them.